 Milan is a very crowded city, with very little space.
 So when it came time to build a new church, St. Mary Near (or as I translate presso, up against) St. Satirus, the architects needed to be creative.
 St. Satirus… Continue Reading

 Update: See a church in St. Louis based off architecture such as St. Ambrose’s.
 Here is the church of St. Ambrose in St. Louis.
-Located on the southwestern edge of the historic core of Milan, the Basilica of Saint Ambrose has foundations that go back to one of the Four… Continue Reading
+Located on the southwestern edge of the historic core of Milan, the Basilica of Saint Ambrose… Continue Reading